-In an industry that’s always evolving, hair stylists must stay in the know about current styles and techniques.
-It’s all too easy to succumb to the monotony of the day-to-day and never venture outside of your comfort zone.
-But that’s the fastest way to lose customers.
+In an industry that is always evolving, hair stylists must stay "in the know" about current styles and techniques.
+It’s all too easy to succumb to the monotony of the day-to-day and never venture outside of your comfort zone, but that’s the fastest way to lose customers.

 Participating in regular continuing education – both in your salon and at outside events – keeps you relevant to new and existing customers.
-With so many outlets to learn and stay educated on hair and beauty trends, there’s really no excuse to not stay in the know.
+With so many outlets to learn and stay educated on hair and beauty trends, there’s really no excuse to continue your education.

-Keeping the Spark Alive
+Keeping The Spark Alive